NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 # Probe Antenna Effects in Measurement
 > This directory and file is meant to document all thoughts and findings about the effects of the probe antenna
 > on the measurement results.
 The plots/pictures are generated with scripts from [another repository](https://github.com/NilsBade/Projektarbeit-E3/tree/master/CST%20Python%20Sim)
-> and compare real measurement data to simulation results.
+> to compare real measurement data to simulation results.

 ## Effect of Aperture Size
 The aperture size of the probe antenna is the first straight forward effect that can be observed.